cse110-sp21-group8/cse110-sp21-group8/specs/adrs/Testing Team ADR.md

  - MochaJS
  - Jasmine
  - Nightwatch</br>

-After consideration, we decided to choose one from Jest and MochaJS to be our main testing framework.
+h</br>After consideration, we decided to choose one from Jest and MochaJS to be our main testing framework.

 ## Considered Options